thanos-io/thanos/docs/storage.md

       server_name: ""
       insecure_skip_verify: false
     disable_compression: false
+  msi_resource: ""
 prefix: ""
 ```

 If `storage_account_key` is used, authentication is done via storage account key.

 If `user_assigned_id` is used, authentication is done via user-assigned managed identity.